jehelp/jehelp.github.io/_pages/research.md

 The GEOPONT project gathers the expertise of 2 industrial partners (Bouygues Travaux Publics and SpotLight Earth) and of CentraleSupélec / Université Paris-Saclay to develop a methodology for the fast and affordable health monitoring of reinforced concrete bridges.
 Established and emerging geophysical methods are considered.
 As Principal Investigator and with a post-doctoral researcher under my supervision, I am in charge of i) designing simulation-informed active seismic surveys for collecting data on bridges and ii) developing field-experiment-informed numerical simulations of active seismic surveys to detect possible damage in a bridge.

-The GEOPONT project is financially supported by the French government in the framework of the Recovery Plan.
+The GEOPONT project is supported by the French government in the framework of the France 2030 investment plan.

 <img src="../images/logo-france-2030.jpg" alt="" width="90"/>